 Help if you need to get missing tax-related documents

-Here are resources in the event you do not have items listed in the Intake Packet.
+Here are resources in the event you do not have items needed to have your tax return completed by a VITA volunteer:

 - Photo ID.
 Any government-issued ID.
 A driver’s license can be obtained from your local Department of Motor Vehicles (DMV).
 Other acceptable forms of ID include military ID (military and dependents), previously issued U.S. passport or passport card, or current government ID (city, state or federal).